-The first couple of sentences of business emails are the ones people tend to focus on.
+The first couple of sentences of business emails is the ones people tend to focus on.
 Keep the email short and get straight to the point.
 Emails are a quick form of communication and need to be brief enough to convey everything effectively.
 Keep it concise and make sure you don’t skip any important detail.

 5. Do Stick To The Format

 Fancy fonts and emojis look great on social media.
 But business emails shouldn’t include any of these at all.
 Pick a simple, professional font and size and stick to it.
 Avoid the overuse of bold and italics.
 And most importantly, do not use capital letters as this conveys anger or rudeness.

 Now you know what to do when it comes to professional email writing.
 But what are some things we need to avoid while drafting a work email?

 5 Don’ts Of Business Emails You Must Keep In Mind

 1. Don’t Use Abbreviations, Buzzwords Or Acronyms